davidptsmith/ifLab_Dev_Revit_Plugins/README.md

 ## if/Lab_Dev Revit Tools

-Automation and user experience tools to make architects lives easier.
+Automation and user experience tools to make architects lives easier, reduce risk and increase accountability throughout the design process.

-I built all of these tools in C# using WPF for the user interface.
+These tools were built using C# with WPF for the user interface.

 The actual software is not provided here, if you wish to trial the software please let me know.